nicgagliano/Data_mine_us_county/README.md

 We vary the number of trees as a hyperparameter to see if we can surpass the default prediction error.
 The higher number of trees only improve the prediction by a limited amount (to 54%).

 Given our model is predictive, looking at the features that were important could give us insights into important features.
-Over the different cross validations, the consistent features that pop up are household counts themselves, the number of people over 65 or below 18, and surprisingly the % in poverty.
+Over the different cross validations, the consistent features that pop up are
+- household counts themselves
+- the number of people over age 65
+- the number of people below age 18
+- the % in poverty
+- the number of households where the housing cost is more than 30% of their income

 The first 2 makes sense given we were dealing with household counts.
 Having people below 18 would likely point to married households.

 <image src='R/forest_imp.png'>